-The NSRN Online team are responsible for everything that appears on this website.
+The NSRN Online team are responsible for everything that appears on this website and the NSRN Blog.
 Each member of the team is at various stages of their research, and all have distinct roles within NSRN Online.
 For information on those involved in the day-to-day running and overall vision of the NSRN as a whole, please see the NSRN Directors page.

 Press queries should be directed to Lois or to any of the NSRN directors.
 For email addresses, please follow the hyperlinks at each person’s name.

 Suvi began as the Managing Editor of NSRN Online at the beginning of 2016.
 She maintains the NSRN website.

 Suvi is a PhD candidate of cultural history at the University of Turku, Finland.
 She is working on a dissertation unraveling “lived nonreligion” of unbeliever women in the nineteenth-century United States.
 For more information about Suvi and her research, see her homepage.

 Jacqui is a Deputy Editor of NSRN Online and, together with Joanna Malone, co-edits the NSRN blog.
 Jacqui is also responsible for the commissioning of blog posts relating to the sociology of non-religion and organised unbelief, and the publication of upcoming events in North America to NSRN online.